coq/coq/doc/sphinx/addendum/type-classes.rst

    .. _singleton-class:

-   The second form declares a *singleton* class with a single method.
-This singleton class is a so-called definitional class, represented simply as a definition ``ident binders := term`` and whose instances are themselves objects of this type.
-Definitional classes are not wrapped inside records, and the trivial projection of an instance of such a class is convertible to the instance itself.
-This can be useful to make instances of existing objects easily and to reduce proof size by not inserting useless projections.
-The class :term:`constant` itself is declared rigid during resolution so that the class abstraction is maintained.
+   The second form declares a *singleton* typeclass with a single projection.
+   This singleton typeclass is a so-called *definitional typeclass*, represented simply as a definition ``ident binders := term`` and whose instances are themselves objects of this type.

+   Definitional typeclasses are not wrapped inside records, and the trivial projection of an instance of such a typeclass is convertible to the instance itself.
+This can be useful to make instances of existing objects easily and to reduce proof size by not inserting useless trivial projections.
+The typeclass :term:`constant` itself is declared rigid during resolution so that the typeclass abstraction is maintained.

    The `>` in